ASEAN, Sovereignty and Intervention in

 [A]n interesting contribution... the book addresses a highly relevant area of research from both scholarly and policy

-book can be recommended to the scholarly community and policy makers.
-It is of considerable relevance to those
+can be recommended to the scholarly community and policy makers.
+It is of considerable relevance to those interested

-interested in the Southeast Asian region... regionalism and regional collaboration more broadly, given that issues such
+in the Southeast Asian region... regionalism and regional collaboration more broadly, given that issues such as

 [A] challenging book... pioneers a new approach to the understanding of regional politics in Southeast Asia...
 Jones